brcamp13/worthItApp/README.md

 ### To-Do:
-- [ x ] Pass dropdown selection from first page to second page
+- [x] Pass dropdown selection from first page to second page
 - [ ] Format the second page
 - [ ] Test the entire app flow from beginning to end
 - [ ] Better style the first page